Roche and Eli Lilly to Collaborate on Early Diagnostic Test for Alzheimer’s

 The pharmaceutical giant Roche announced on Wednesday a collaboration with the American Eli Lilly for research on an early diagnosis test for Alzheimer’s disease.
 Called Elecsys Amyloid Plasma Panel, the Roche test in which the group will involve Eli Lilly is a blood test intended to help detect the disease at an early stage, Roche said in a press release.

 Currently some 75% of people with the disease are living with symptoms without being diagnosed.
-They are detected on average only 2.8 years after the appearance of the first signs of the disease, underlines the Swiss laboratory.
+They are detected on average only 2.8 years following the appearance of the first signs of the disease, underlines the Swiss laboratory.
 “Today, more than 55 million people live with dementia,” said Matt Sause, director of diagnostics activities at Roche, quoted in the press release.
-Projections suggest that figure could climb “to 140 million by 2050,” he adds.
+Projections suggest that figure might climb “to 140 million by 2050,” he adds.

 Read also: Roche feels expected post-covid effects